 This event parameter is triggered when the user clicks on a service on a Linkfire landing page.
-Its value will be the name of that service, allowing you to retarget users who prefer to consume your content on a specific platform.
+Its value will be the name of that service, allowing you to retarget users who prefer to consume your content on a specific platform for example Spotify or Apple Music.
 This also applies to pre-save services in which case the value will be “SpotifyPreRelease", “AppleMusicPreRelease”, or “DeezerPreRelease”.

 This parameter refers to a back-end identifier for your account.
 Usually, any boards you manage will belong to the same organisation, and so you won't need to segment based on this parameter.
 If you are a large multinational organisation, speak to your personal account manager to learn how to segment on this parameter.

 The value of this parameter is the URL of the referring source.

 The value of this parameter is highly customizable, as the value is anything that has been entered as a tag for a campaign.
 This means that you can use tags to create customized categories for not only organizing your own Linkfire overview, but also for remarketing purposes.

 The value of this parameter is the name of the track a particular campaign is for.
 This is useful when retargeting users who have expressed interest in a particular track, for example when releasing an album that has had one or more singles released already.